-CAPITAL BUDGET PROJECT POLICY
+CAPITAL PROJECT POLICY

 Capital expenditures shall be effectively planned and controlled.
-Capital projects that are not encumbered or completed during the fiscal year are required to be re-budgeted to the next fiscal year and subsequently approved by the City Council.
-All re-budgeted capital projects should be so noted in the proposed budget.
 Capital projects that have not been completed by the fiscal year-end will be carried over into the subsequent fiscal year.
 Fund balance equal to the remaining balance of the uncompleted projects will be reserved.